-AVERAGE FISCAL YEAR END FAIR VALUE OF EQUITY AWARDS FISCAL YEAR OVER FISCAL YEAR AVERAGE CHANGE IN FAIR VALUE OF OUTSTANDING AND UNVESTED EQUITY AWARDS FISCAL YEAR OVER FISCAL YEAR AVERAGE CHANGE IN FAIR VALUE OF EQUITY AWARDS GRANTED IN PRIOR FISCAL YEARS THAT VESTED IN THE FISCAL YEAR TOTAL AVERAGE EQUITY AWARD ADJUSTMENTS FISCAL YEAR (\$) (\$) (\$) (\$) FISCAL YEAR 2023 (\$) 1,398,644 (\$) 113,942 (\$) (72,298) (\$) 1,440,288 2023 1,398,644 113,942 (72,298) 1,440,288
+FISCAL YEAR AVERAGE FISCAL YEAR END FAIR VALUE OF EQUITY AWARDS (\$) FISCAL YEAR OVER FISCAL YEAR AVERAGE CHANGE IN FAIR VALUE OF OUTSTANDING AND UNVESTED EQUITY AWARDS (\$) FISCAL YEAR OVER FISCAL YEAR AVERAGE CHANGE IN FAIR VALUE OF EQUITY AWARDS GRANTED IN PRIOR FISCAL YEARS THAT VESTED IN THE FISCAL YEAR (\$) TOTAL AVERAGE EQUITY AWARD ADJUSTMENTS (\$)

+2023 1,398,644 113,942 (72,298) 1,440,288

+2022 1,770,827 462,087 11,261 2,244,175

+2021 780,129 (1,211,359) (44,501) (475,731)

+2020 1,495,126 391,680 995,226 2,882,032
-(5) Based on the Cumulative TSR as of the end of the applicable fiscal year, which is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between our stock price at the end and the beginning of the measurement period by our stock price at the beginning of the measurement period.
-Historical stock performance is not necessarily indicative of future stock performance.

-- (6) Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
+- (5) Based on the Cumulative TSR as of the end of the applicable fiscal year, which is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between our stock price at the end and the beginning of the measurement period by our stock price at the beginning of the measurement period.
+Historical stock performance is not necessarily indicative of future stock performance. - (6) Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
 The peer group used for this purpose is the following published industry index: Nasdaq US Benchmark General Retailers Index. - (7) The dollar amounts reported represent the amount of net income reflected in our audited consolidated financial statements for the applicable fiscal year. - (8) Adjusted EBITDA is defined as net income before net interest expense, income taxes, depreciation and amortization expenses, share-based compensation expense, asset impairment and gain or loss on disposition and certain other expenses that may not be indicative of, or are unrelated to, our core operating results, and that may vary in frequency or magnitude.
 Beginning with the fourth quarter of fiscal 2022, we updated our definition of adjusted EBITDA to exclude the impact of non-cash rent expense and the provision for (write-off of) accounts receivable reserves.
 The presentation for adjusted EBITDA for Fiscal Years 2021 and 2020 has been recast to reflect these changes.
 While we use other financial and non-financial performance measures for the purpose of evaluating performance for our compensation programs, we have determined that adjusted EBITDA is the financial performance measure that, in our assessment, represents the most important performance measure (that is not otherwise required to be disclosed in the table) used by us to link compensation actually paid to our NEOs, for the most recently completed fiscal year, to Company performance.
-For Fiscal Year 2023 and prior years adjusted EBITDA was used as a significant performance measure in future fiscal years.
+For Fiscal Year 2023 and prior years adjusted EBITDA was used as a significant performance metric for both our AIP and for PSUs.
+We may determine a different financial performance measure to be the most important financial performance measure in future fiscal years.